here-Leslie-Lau/my-nvim/README.md

 | \<Tab\> | Scroll down the suggestions within the code completion box | Press **TAB** to scroll down | Insert |
 | \<S-Tab\> | Scroll up the suggestions within the code completion box | Press **Shift** and **TAB** to scroll up | Insert |
 | \<S-k\> | Display detailed information about the function or variable where the cursor is located | Press **Shift** and **k** show docs | Normal |

-You can modify the language-related shortcut keys in file `lua/options-plugins.lua`.

 ## Included-Plugins